 Plastic food containers

-By recycling plastic bags, you can provide valuable materials to manufacturers of plastic lumber, plastic bags and other useful products.
-Using bags as feedstock, in place of virgin plastics, reduces our demand for oil.
-In addition, recycling bag help reduce waste and litter which means cleaner streets and waterways, and less materials in the landfill.
-Plastic bags can also be dangerous to animals that ingest them or are strangled by them.
+By recycling film plastics, you can provide valuable materials to manufacturers of plastic lumber, plastic bags and other useful products.
+Using film plastics as feedstock, in place of virgin plastics, reduces our demand for oil.
+In addition, recycling film plastics help reduce waste and litter which means cleaner streets and waterways, and less materials in the landfill.
+Film plastics can also be dangerous to animals that ingest them or are strangled by them.

-All the bags collected in this program will be sent to a recycling facility to be manufactured into a new product like composite lumber or new bags.
+All the film plastics collected in this program will be sent to a recycling facility to be manufactured into a new product like composite lumber or new bags.